nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `$INSTALL_ROOT/netbox/scripts/`

-The file path to the location where custom scripts will be kept.
+The file path to a directory where custom jobs can be located.
 By default, this is the `netbox/scripts/` directory within the base NetBox installation path.

+!!! warning
+    This setting is deprecated and will be removed in a future release.
+Use `CUSTOM_JOBS_ROOT` instead.

 ---